Alihan-4108/Sprite-Slicer-Editor/README.md

 # Sprite Slicer Editor

 Sprite Slicer is an Editor tool developed for Unity.
-It automatically slices one or more sprites at a time to a specific width and height.
+Automatically slices one or more sprites of the same width and height.

                 Editor path = Tools -> SpriteSlicer